FDio/csit/docs/content/overview/csit/test_tags.md

 **UDP_CPS**

     Tests which measure connections per second on minimal UDP pseudoconnections.
 This implies ASTF traffic profile is used.
-    This tag selects specific output processing in PAL.

 **TCP_CPS**

     Tests which measure connections per second on empty TCP connections.
     This implies ASTF traffic profile is used.
-    This tag selects specific output processing in PAL.

 **TCP_RPS**

     Tests which measure requests per second on empty TCP connections.
     This implies ASTF traffic profile is used.
-    This tag selects specific output processing in PAL.

 **UDP_PPS**

     Tests which measure packets per second on lightweight UDP transactions.
     This implies ASTF traffic profile is used.
-    This tag selects specific output processing in PAL.

 **TCP_PPS**

     Tests which measure packets per second on lightweight TCP transactions.
     This implies ASTF traffic profile is used.
-    This tag selects specific output processing in PAL.

 **HTTP**